Will Young: 2011–2016: Echoes, record label change and 85% Proof

-In early 2011, Young tweeted teaser clips of tracks from his new album, 'Echoes', which was subsequently released on 22 August 2011 and entered the UK Album charts at number one on 29 August 2011 making it Youngs first number one album since "Friday's Child" in 2003.
-The first single is called 'Jealousy', and premiered on BBC Radio 2, between 9.00am-12noon, Monday 11 July 2011, as confirmed on Young's Facebook page.
+In early 2011, Young tweeted teaser clips of tracks from his new album, Echoes, which was subsequently released on 22 August 2011 and entered the UK Albums Chart at number one on 29 August 2011 making it Young's first number one album since Friday's Child in 2003.
+The first single "Jealousy" premiered on BBC Radio 2, between 9.00am-12noon, Monday 11 July 2011.
 The single was released on 21 August 2011, preceding the album by 1 day with the single peaking at No.5.
-"A Night With...Will Young" was aired two days before the release of Echoes on ITV1 presented by Kate Thornton charting all of Young's greatest hits plus performing a few new tracks from the album.
-Young appeared on the third episode of the Jonathan Ross Show performing Hearts on Fire from Echoes to further promote the album.
-Young undertook a 23 date UK tour including 2 nights at London's Shepherd's Bush Empire in Autumn 2011.
-The second single from Echoes was Come On released in November 2011, with the accompanying video featuring Young performing at a dog show.
-It was confirmed that Young would appear as one of the four judges on singing competition series The Voice UK although on 12 December 2011 it was reported that Young had been replaced by Danny O'Donoghue at the last minute.
+A Night with...Will Young was aired two days before the release of Echoes on ITV1 presented by Kate Thornton charting all of Young's greatest hits plus performing a few new tracks from the album.
+Young appeared on the third episode of The Jonathan Ross Show performing "Hearts on Fire" from Echoes to further promote the album.
+Young undertook a 23 date Echoes Tour in the UK including 2 nights at London's Shepherd's Bush Empire in Autumn 2011.
+The second single from Echoes was "Come On" released in November 2011, with the accompanying video featuring Young performing at a dog show.
+It was confirmed that Young would appear as one of the four judges on the first series of the singing competition series The Voice UK although on 12 December 2011 it was reported that Young had been replaced by Danny O'Donoghue at the last minute.
 He performed a special Christmas concert at the London Palladium in December as the final night of his 2011 performances.
 The following day it was announced that he would be undertaking summer shows as part of the Forestry Commission's summer concert programme, also at Cornbury Festival.
-2012 singles releases were Losing Myself and I Just Want a Lover with trademark unique accompanying videos.
+2012 singles releases were "Losing Myself" and "I Just Want a Lover" with accompanying videos.

 On 8 November 2012, it was announced Young had left his record company after being with them since winning Pop Idol over ten years ago and signed with Island Records.

 On Good Morning Britain, Young announced that he was recording his sixth studio album.
 On 25 March 2015, he announced on his Instagram account that the title of the new album will be 85% Proof.
 It was released on 25 May.

 The final single from 85% Proof was "What the World Needs Now", written by Burt Bacharach, which he released towards the end of 2015 as part of WWF's campaign to raise awareness for declining wildlife populations across the globe.